-Legislative/Classical These are Ombudsman established under a statute, with broad mandates to protect citizens against maladministration at the national, state or local levels of government.
+Legislative/Classical: These are Ombudsmen established under a statute, with broad mandates to protect citizens against maladministration at the national, state or local levels of government.
 The Wafaqi Mohtasib of Pakistan is an example of a classical model Ombudsman.

-Organisational/Private Sector Many private companies, universities and NGOs also have an ombudsman to serve internal
+Organisational/Private Sector: Many private companies, universities and NGOs also have an Ombudsman to serve internal employees, and managers and/or other constituencies and reporting to the CEO or board of directors.
+For e.g. the Ombudsman of the UN.

-Industry Specific or Specialty Ombudsmen can also be specific to an industry, redressing grievances relating to a particular particular sectors only
+Industry Specific or Specialty: Ombudsmen can also be specific to an industry, redressing grievances relating to a particular industry.
+The Estate Agents Ombudsman is one such example.
+Similarly, speciality Ombudsmen like a LG Ombudsman, deal with particular sectors only.